daattali/beautiful-jekyll/_posts/2017-05-03-GettingStarted.md

 ### The PM will deliver

 * Charter
- - Scope of the project:  What is to be done?
+  * Scope of the project:  What is to be done?
- - Resource plan:  Who are the team members or if staffing needs to be done
+  * Resource plan:  Who are the team members or if staffing needs to be done
- - Communication plan:   How will team members communicate, how often, how often will project status reports be deliverd to the client.
+  * Communication plan:   How will team members communicate, how often, how often will project status reports be deliverd to the client.
- - Constraints, Assumptions and Risks:  What is the budget, are there important time constraints or regulatory requirements
+  * Constraints, Assumptions and Risks:  What is the budget, are there important time constraints or regulatory requirements
 * Business Case (optional)
 * Financial Plan:  Overview of budget and planned costs

+### The Communication Board

+We have a sample Trello board or excel sheet template to setup your project.

 We are ready to start the project.
 Watch out now, things will happen fast now that planning is complete and the project manager is communicating, monitoring and mentoring the teams.